tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Epic Feat

-Once per day when you use this talent to grant an ally a bonus to a d20 roll, you can also allow that ally to reroll that roll once as a free action.
+Once per full recovery when you use this talent to grant an ally a bonus to a d20 roll, you can also allow that ally to reroll that roll once as a free action.

 ---